MajhiRockzZ/neighborhood-map/README.md

 ## 💐 Acknowledgments

-Special thanks to Udacity Team.
+Special thanks to Udacity and Google Scholarships team.